BettercareHealth/bettercare/nc/nc-8.md

 	Note
 	:	Take 5 ml of blood from these infants for glucose and insulin estimation before giving the hydrocortisone.
 This is very important in identifying the correct cause of the hypoglycaemia.
 Glucagon 0.3 mg/kg IM or IV can be used if hydrocortisone fails to correct the blood glucose concentration.

-5. In an emergency, if you are unable to give intravenous dextrose, give the infant 10 ml/kg breast milk or formula (or cow’s milk if neither is available) by mouth or via a nasogastric tube.
-You can add 5 ml (a teaspoon) of sugar, or 5 ml of 50% dextrose, per 10 ml feed to increase the energy concentration.
+5. In an emergency, if you are unable to give intravenous dextrose, give the infant 10&nbsp;ml/kg breast milk or formula (or cow’s milk if neither is available) by mouth or via a nasogastric tube.
+You can add 5&nbsp;ml (a teaspoon) of sugar, or 5 ml of 50% dextrose, per 10 ml feed to increase the energy concentration.
 Do not give pure 50% dextrose as it will cause vomiting.
 6. Start regular milk feeds as soon as possible.
 Extra sugar can be added to the milk feeds if necessary.
 7. As the volume of milk feeds are increased the rate of the intravenous infusion can be reduced.
 Never suddenly withdraw intravenous dextrose as this may precipitate hypoglycaemia, as commonly happens if the drip infiltrates the tissues.
 Reduce the drip rate gradually when oral feeds are introduced.
 8. Keep the infant warm.
 9. Once the blood glucose concentration has returned to normal, monitor the blood glucose concentration hourly until full volume feeds have been established.

 Note
 :	Repeated or unresponsive hypoglycaemia may be due to a rare metabolic cause and urgent specialist medical advice must be sought.
-A sample of venous blood should be taken for further investigations.
+A&nbsp;sample of venous blood should be taken for further investigations.

 > The treatment of severe hypoglycaemia is an intravenous infusion of 10% dextrose.